Sup2point0/Assort/~writing/origins.md

 ## FINAL THOUGHTS

-`2023/11/18` &ensp; I started writing this at a really terrible time.
+`2023/11/18` I started writing this at a really terrible time.
-`2023/11/23` &ensp; Now the time is good.
+`2023/11/23` Now the time is good.
 We’re gonna finish this.

 <br>